frankstepanski/node-express-course/week4/readme.md

 Before we get knee deep into other HTTP methods, let's take a step back talk about how we can structure our routes a bit more efficiently.

-What do I mean more efficiently?
+We can use [Express router](https://expressjs.com/en/guide/routing.html#express-router) to group routes together.

-Well, we can use a router to group routes together.
 A router is a mini Express application that we can use to group routes together.

-We can use a router to group routes together.
-A router is a mini Express application that we can use to group routes together.
+The router file will contain all of the routes for a specific resource.
+For example, we can create a router file for our todo resource.

 ```
 // app.js